-Is Dothraki A Real Language?
-'Game Of Thrones' Fans Can Learn To Speak It Themselves
+Dothraki Is A Real Language & 'Game Of Thrones' Fans Can Learn How To Speak It

 Game of Thrones prides itself on creating a world so realistic that viewers wish they could book their own trip to the Seven Kingdoms.
 Between its intricate locations and immersive languages, the fantasy drama has particularly fueled dreams of the Iron Throne in the lead-up to the series' final season, premiering April 14.
 If you're on the lookout for Game of Thrones-themed activities to enjoy before the series finale, get your pen and paper ready.
 While you probably won't find a Daenerys doppelganger speaking it IRL, Dothraki is a real language, and you can learn it alongside your marathon viewing of past seasons.